moneyeva/moneyeva-docs/docs/calculation-breakdown/math-and-symbols-guide.md

     - Enter `0.05` for **5%**.
     - If you input `5`, it will be interpreted as **500%**, which is typically not the intended value.

-    This is slightly different from percentage user inputs, where you can simply type `5` in the input box with a `%` suffix, and the system automatically interprets it as **5%**.
+    This is slightly different from percentage inputs, where you can simply type `5` in the input box with a `%` suffix, and the system automatically interprets it as **5%**.
 Be mindful of this distinction when working with percentage fields in calculations.

 ---